- What is it?

 - Fair – minor irregularities, but still within normal limits

 - Borderline – minor incongruency present, but not enough to definitively diagnose the presence of it.
 With a grade of borderline, the OFA recommends repeating radiographs in about 6 months.

 - Mild – the ball is partially out of the socket, and there is increased joint space.
 There are no arthritic changes present at the time.

 - Moderate – the socket is shallow, and the ball is barely seated in it.
 There are arthritic changes present.

 - Severe – marked dysplasia is present.
 The ball is partially or completely out of the socket, which is shallow.
 There are large amounts of arthritic changes and abnormal bone pattern changes.

 The OFA evaluates radiographs on dogs two years of age and older.
 The older the dog is when x-rays are submitted, the more accurate the diagnosis of is.
-Typically, OFA evaluations are done to assess the joint health of dogs that are intended to be bred.
-Ideally, the earlier it can be diagnosed the better.
-Puppies at 6-8 weeks of age should be evaluated for hip laxity by palpation, because there is a correlation between the degree of laxity and the presence of hip dysplasia at 12 months of age.
+Typically, OFA evaluations are done to assess dogs’ joint health that is intended to be bred.
+Ideally, the earlier it can be diagnosed, the better.
+Puppies at 6-8 weeks of age should be evaluated for hip laxity by palpation because there is a correlation between the degree of laxity and the presence of hip dysplasia at 12 months of age.

 RETURN TO TOP